An in-depth guide on organizing your GTmetrix Reports with Dashboard Filters.

 The URL filter bar, however, can be saved, either in the existing filter tab or as a separate filter tab for permanent filtering.
 More on this below.

-Double click on a Dashboard filter tab to quickly expand the filtering options.
+Double click on a Dashboard filter tab to quickly expand (or retract) the filtering options.

 GTmetrix also offers the ability to refine your filtering using regular expressions (regex).

 Regex filtering is particularly useful for creating your own custom filters.

 To enable regex mode – type

 You’ll notice the magnifying icon change over to a regex icon, indicating the mode switch.
 If a regex error is detected, the icon and input border will turn red.

 Regular expressions are an advanced skill to learn.
 If you’re interested in learning how to use regular expressions, have a look at RegexOne’s Interactive Tutorial.